Solitary rectal ulcer syndrome: Local excision

 Excision (removal) of the ulcer and suturing the resulting defect with surrounding healthy mucosa has been reported.
-However, the may not be any long-term benefit.
+However, there may not be any long-term benefit.
 Ulcers in the upper part of the rectum may be accessible to local excision using a transanal minimally invasive approach (TAMIS).
-Excision with neodymium yttrium-aluminiumgarnet laser has also been reported.
+Excision with neodymium yttrium-aluminium garnet laser has also been reported.

 Rectopexy

 Rectopexy is a surgery for rectal prolapse.
 A newer version of the procedure is termed ventral mesh rectopexy, which has also been used for SRUS.
 It may be performed with or without anterior resection (removal of a portion of the front wall of the rectum).
-It may be used with or without mesh to reinforce the anterior rectal wall.
+A mesh may be used to reinforce the anterior rectal wall.
 It can be done as an open procedure or with a laparoscopic abdominal approach.

 Some authors state rectopexy is suitable in highly select cases, while others say it is the procedure of choice, since it directly addresses the most likely cause.
-There is also more evidence to support the use of rectopexy in SRUS compared to other surgical procedures.
+There is not much evidence for the use of laparoscopic ventral rectopexy to treat SRUS, but there is more evidence to support its use compared to other surgical procedures.
 Approximately 55-83% of patients with SRUS get reduced symptoms after rectopexy, and these benefits appear to be long term.
+In one study, 11 people with SRUS underwent laparoscopic ventral rectopexy.
+All of the patients showed resolved symptoms and mucosal injury one year after the procedure.
+In the long term, 1 patient developed recurrence after 4 years, and the other 7 who were evaluated in the long term did not develop recurrence.
+Another study combined laparoscopic ventral rectopexy and biofeedback for 48 patients with SRUS.
+In all cases there was healing of the mucosa 3 months after the procedure.
+In 65% of cases there was improvement in symptoms of obstructed defecation and in 45% of cases there was improved quality of life.
+The rate of recurrence was 4-8% after an average follow up time of 33 months.

+STARR

+The stapled transanal rectal resection (STARR) procedure has been used both as an alternative to ventral mesh rectopexy and as a secondary procedure when ventral mesh rectopexy failed to completely resolve the condition.
+In one study, STARR gave improvement in all cases where biofeedback had not worked.
+In comparison with ventral mesh rectopexy, STARR may result in higher rates of bowel urgency, recurrence and other complications, some of which may be serious.